 The same applies for a consolidation, precisely with regard to uniform process configuration for processes that can be standardized – in purchasing, for example.
 Questioning well-worn processes supported by company policy can be healthy sometimes, particularly if the company’s digital agenda leaves room for new ideas.

-A migration to SAP S/4HANA thus offers a lot of opportunities.
+A migration to SAP S/4HANA thus offers a lot of opportunities and lets you take advantage of various design possibilities.
 But I have no doubt that this step is expensive and risky and that it will present a significant burden for the companies.
 However, I also believe that the number and quality of methods and tools that guide this kind of conversion can help many companies manage the technical migration and transform their processes.